 In Form 3, pupils have seven lessons a week dedicated to Humanities.
 These lessons take place within the children’s form classes.
-Each half term, they study a ‘topic’ which is based on one of the three Humanities subjects (Geography, History and Religious Studies).
+Each half term, they study a ‘topic’ which is based on one of the three Humanities subjects (Geography, History and Religion and Philosophy).

 The topics that they cover are:

 - The Tudors!
 (History)

 - Go, Go, Go Joseph!
 The dream man!
 (Religion and Philosophy)